The thing I love about the Isle of Wight (apart from its lush nature and fabulous sea views) is how it never ceases to surprise me.

-Once back outside, we walked around the castle’s inner yards and found ourselves by the donkeys’ stables where they were being taken care of.
-The lively lady who had led the demonstration of the treadwheel was there, too, and in an enjoyable chat she gave us all the inner scoops on life in the castle now and then.
+Once back outside, we walked around the castle’s inner yards and found ourselves by the stables where the donkeys were being taken care of.
+The lively lady, who had led the water well demonstration, was there, too.
+We had a little chat and she gave us all the inner scoops on life in the castle now and then.

 Isle of Wight